Unlocking Opportunities: South Australia’s Skilled Occupation List for Migrants

 State Nomination Criteria and Visas Involved (491 & 190)

-- Have an occupation listed on the Skilled Occupation List (SOL).
+• Occupation: The occupation must be listed on the Skilled Occupation List (SOL) for South Australia.

-- Demonstrate at least Competent English proficiency (e.g., IELTS 6.0 or equivalent).
+• English Proficiency: Competent English is required (e.g., IELTS 6.0 or equivalent).

 Note: This is a general overview; applicants should refer to the Department of Home Affairs Subclass 491 visa webpage for the most up-to-date information.